weakish/whci/python-style.md

 * Use '_' prefixed names instead of ``__all__`` list.
 This is simple and straight up, and doesn't require the additional effort to maintain an extra list.
 * Avoid use from import when possible.

 ### Tests

-Most of the time I just use doctest, since it's easy to maintain coherent code, test and documentation.
+Most of the time I just use doctest, since it's easy to maintain consistency of code, test and documentation.

 ### Classes

-Be classless.
-Well, this is not possible.
-But at least avoid writing `class`.
+Do not abuse `class`.
 We already have closures to conveniently implemented higher-order functions, and modules.